Busch Gardens Tampa Bay: Bird Gardens

 A free flight aviary that shows over 500 tropical birds from around the globe including parrots, flamingos and others.
 The original section of the park opened in 1959.
 The area for the most part remains mostly gardens and animal exhibits.
 A staple attraction that once stood in this section was the brewery.
 However, the brewery closed in 1995 and Gwazi now sits where the brewery was located.
 In 2014, the Bird Gardens theater was demolished and the outdoor show (Critter Castaways) was relocated inside the Pantopia Theater under the new name "Opening Night Critters".
-This ran until December 2018 and the theater remains empty (as of February 2022).
+This ran until December 2018.
+A show showcasing animals that were brought in to a facility and taken to (Seaworld Entertainment) known as "Rescue Tales", which was already at Seaworld Orlando, is currently running at the park.